Ape108/IMC-Prosperity-4/README.md

 # IMC Prosperity 4

-Algorithmic trading competition by [IMC](https://prosperity.imc.com/) — 5 rounds, ~18,000 teams globally.
+Algorithmic trading competition by [IMC Trading](https://prosperity.imc.com/) — 5 rounds, ~18,000 teams globally.
 Each round adds new products; you implement a `Trader` class that the platform calls once per tick to return orders.

 ## Final Results